-Rodolfo E. Beguiristain Rivero states in an affidavit executed January 17, 1970, that under the last will of his and claimant's father, claimant MARIA VINAS acquired a 1/5 interest in this property.
+Rodolfo E. Beguiristain Rivero states in an affidavit executed claimant MARIA VINAS acquired a 1/5 interest in this property.
 This statement is corroborated by other affidavits.
 The Commission, therefore, concludes that claimant inherited a 1/5 interest in her father's 1/2 interest, or a 1/10 interest in the property.